testzer0/MetricGAN-Reloaded/README.md

 Thus, we conclude that Data Augmentation is an effective means to remedy such scenarios.

+## Future Work
+While our model can denoise audio from videos, it does not make use of visual cues in doing so.
+It would be pertinent to modify the Generator so as to use visual aids in denoising.
+We leave this for future work.

 ## References
 <a id="1">[1]</a> "MetricGAN: Generative Adversarial Networks based Black-box Metric Scores Optimization for Speech Enhancement", Szu-Wei Fu, Chien-Feng Liao, Yu Tsao and Shou-De Lin, ICML 2019.